YasinArabi83/WeatherAPI/README.md

 1. Clone the repository:
 2. Restore dependencies:
-   -**Configure tokens.json:**
+3. **Configure tokens.json:**
    The application requires a `tokens.json` file in the root directory for API keys and sensitive configuration.
    sample: `tokens.sample.json`:
-3. Build the project:
+4. Build the project:
-4. Run the API:
+5. Run the API:
-5. The API will be available at `https://localhost:5001` (or the port specified in launch settings).
+6. The API will be available at `https://localhost:5001` (or the port specified in launch settings).

 ### API Documentation